 What is an Idaho Auto Dealer Bond?

 Auto dealers operating in most states in the country must comply with licensing requirements if they want to operate a legal business.
-Securing an Idaho auto dealer bond—a type of surety bond—is one of these requirements for auto dealers in Idaho.
+Securing an Idaho auto dealer bond—a type of Idaho surety bond—is one of these requirements for auto dealers in Idaho.

 An Idaho auto dealer bond protects customers of a licensed auto dealer as well as the state from fraudulent business activities or failure to comply with state rules and regulations in the operation of an auto dealer business.